Mefist89/board-game/README.md

 - Mobile responsiveness may need further optimization for smaller screens
 - Game history tracking could be enhanced with more detailed analytics

+## ✅ Fixed Issues

+- Fixed bug where dice would be rolled again after reaching the finish line
+- Fixed issue where questions could still appear after game completion

 ## 🚧 Future Enhancements